wowemulation-dev/warcraft-rs/docs/guides/mpq-archives.md

 ### 6. Rebuilding and Comparing Archives

-The `warcraft-rs` CLI provides powerful tools for rebuilding MPQ archives and comparing them for differences.
+The `warcraft-rs` CLI provides tools for rebuilding MPQ archives and comparing them.

 #### Rebuilding Archives